chris-prenissl/chris-prenissl.github.io/_posts/2024-01-07-android-getting-started.md

 Because there are many documentations, guides and tutorials out there, it is also easy to get lost on where to start.

 ### First Steps
-The best way to start your development journey is by doing the official course [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course) from Google.
+The best way to start your development journey is by taking the official course [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course) from Google.
-You learn everything from creating your first app, building a UI with Compose, learning Kotlin (the industry standard programming language for Android), Accessing the Internet, Databases, managing tasks.
+It covers the central topics like creating your first app, building UI with the new established framework Compose, learning Kotlin as the main programming language for Android, accessing the Internet and managing SQL databases.
-The code labs also aid you with the Android documentation so you learn how to help your self.
+The code labs also aid you with the Android documentation.

 ### Next Steps
 There are several guides that can help you harness your skills: